"The First Bottling of Coca-Cola"

 Biedenharn, a candy merchant and soda fountain operator, had an idea

 that would reshape the soft drink industry.
-He took the popular
+He took the

-rural areas outside of Vicksburg.
+delivered it to rural areas outside of Vicksburg.

-It was the first time Coca-Cola had been
+It was the first time Coca-Cola had

-Coca-Cola all over the world.
+bottled Coca-Cola all over the world.

-Born in 1866, Joseph Biedenharn was the
+Born in 1866, Joseph Biedenharn was

-brothers Will, Harry, Lawrence, Herman, Ollie, Albert and sister
+his brothers Will, Harry, Lawrence, Herman, Ollie, Albert and sister

 Katy acquired franchises to bottle Coca-Cola in Mississippi,